Song-Guo/shareMUD/Scenarios/Readme.md

-This folder contains automatic test scripts for smart contract.
-Before attemping to verify the function of this smart contract with these scripts, please follow these instructions;
+This folder contains automated test scripts designed to validate the smart contract.
+Before you use these scripts, please follow the instructions below.

-0. Deploy a private Ethereum network on your local environment, and deploy the smart contract on this network.
-Also you need to create 5 users to finish the test procedure.
+0. Deploy a private Ethereum network on your local environment and deploy the smart contract onto this network.
+Also, you need to create five user accounts to facilitate the completion of the testing procedure.
-1. Assume scripts are running on an Unix operating system (Ubuntu/MacOS prefered)
-2. Get following parameters:
+1. These instructions are tailored for Unix-based systems such as Ubuntu or MacOS.
+2. Obtain the following parameters necessary for the testing process:
-    -- Address of the smart contract on Ethereum private network -- web3 RPC interface of local Ethereum network(Usually http://127.0.0.1:7545 as default in Ganache Ethereum blockchain) -- Path of ABI file, we prepared an ABI file within this current folder.
+    - Address of the smart contract on the Ethereum private network
+    - Web3 RPC interface of local Ethereum network (typically http://127.0.0.1:7545 by default in Ganache Ethereum blockchain)
+    - Path to the ABI file (an ABI file is available within this current folder).
-    -- For each of 5 Ethereum users:
+    - For each of 5 Ethereum users:
-        --Address
-        --Private Key
+        -- Ethereum address
+        -- Private key associated with each address
-3. Update Env.ini file with these parameters
+3. Update the **Env.ini** file with these parameters
-4. To execute python3 test script, you need install python3 environment in your workstation, and install following packets:
+4. To execute the Python3 test script, ensure you have installed the python3 environment on your workstation and installed the following packages:
-    --Web3.py
-    --json,time,sys,csv
-    --configparser,os
+    - Web3.py
+    - json,time,sys,csv
+    - configparser,os
+    Before running the scripts, it's recommended to run the following command in your terminal:
+    ```
-    Suggest to run following script in terminal before running scripts pip3 install web3
+    pip3 install web3
+    ```
 5. Execute .py file with python3.